Editing, Layout, and Publishing – WRIT 400

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student will engage in peer-discussion related to a variety of writing prompts specifically targeted to hone their writing and analysis of writing.
-The student is required to submit a thread of 100-200 words in response to the provided prompt listed in the discussion.
-In addition to the thread, the student is required to reply to three classmates’ threads, supplying the minimum word count of 100-150 word per post (CLO: A, B, and E).
+Therefore, the student will engage in peer-discussion related to a variety of writing prompts specifically targeted to hone his/her writing and analysis of writing.
+The student is required to submit a thread of 300-500 words in response to the provided prompt listed in the discussion.
+In addition to the thread, the student is required to reply to two classmates’ threads, supplying the minimum word count of 200 words per reply.
+The student is required to interact with assigned materials, including textbooks and presentations, and cite all sources used (including textbooks and presentations) following current MLA format.
+(CLO: A, B, C, D, E)

-The student will submit his/her completed Writing Assignments to the Discussion Workshop.
-Here the student will choose three peers' writing assignments and edit/workshop these creative pieces.
-The student will upload these back to his/her peers through the Discussion Workshop forum (CLO: A, B, C, D, E).
+The student will submit his/her completed Creative Nonfiction Proposal and Essay to the Discussion: Editing Workshop thread.
+Then, the student will choose three peers’ writing assignments and edit these pieces.
+The student will upload these back to his/her peers’ threads as replies.
+(CLO: A, B, C, D, E)

 Writing Assignments (3)

-This assignment is related to the Discussion Workshops and the Writing Assignments.
-For this assignment students will choose one of their peer workshopped edits (where they edited their peers' work) and submit it to the professor for evaluation regarding their editorial skills (CLO: A, B, C, D, E).
+This assignment is related to the Discussion: Editing Workshop and the Writing Assignments.
+For this assignment, the student will submit his/her three peer workshopped edits (where he/she edited his/her peers’ work) to the professor for evaluation regarding his/her editorial skills.
+The student will then respond to each of his/her classmates whose work he/she edited within the Discussion: Editing Workshop; the student will attach the classmate’s edited file to the response.
+(CLO: A, B, C, D, E)

-The student will submit a revision of one of their Writing Assignments.
-Before resubmitting this they must address comments provided to them by professor and peer evaluations/workshops CLO: B, C, D, and E).
+The student will submit a revision of his/her Writing Assignments.
+Before resubmitting this, the student must address comments provided by professor and peer evaluations/workshops.
+The final product should still follow the guidelines of the original Writing Assignments (i.e., length, MLA formatting, font spacing).
+(CLO: B, C, D, E)